Gambling Research Capacity Grants | GambleAware NSW

 The University of Sydney

 Technology is rapidly changing the ways people make payments and spend money, but what impacts do digital payment methods have on gambling and gambling-related harm?
-This project investigates how we can help people to make smart choices about their gambling expenditure in the age of digital transactions.
+This project investigated how we can help people to make smart choices about their gambling expenditure in the age of digital transactions.

 Grant amount: $159,000